Possessed (1947 film): Production

 Crawford spent time visiting mental wards and talking to psychiatrists to prepare for her role, and said the part was the most difficult she ever played.

-During production, director Curtis Bernhardt accidentally kept referring to Crawford as "Bette" as he had just finished filming A Stolen Life with Bette Davis.
+During production, director Curtis Bernhardt accidentally kept referring to Crawford as "Bette", as he had just finished filming A Stolen Life with Bette Davis.

-Crawford tried unsuccessfully to convince Warner Bros. to change the film's title to The Secret since she had already starred in a film of the same title (Possessed with Clark Gable as her leading man) sixteen years earlier.
+Crawford tried unsuccessfully to convince Warner Bros.
+Pictures to change the film's title to The Secret, since she had already starred in a film of the same title (Possessed with Clark Gable as her leading man) 16 years earlier.

-The musical score is by Franz Waxman, and makes extensive use of a piano piece by Robert Schumann, the "Chopin" movement from Carnaval Op.
-9. The Schumann piece is played on the piano by David near the beginning of the movie, and is used throughout the score to underscore Louise's obsession with David.
+The musical score, by Franz Waxman, makes extensive use of a piano piece by Robert Schumann, the "Chopin" movement from Carnaval Op.
+9. The Schumann piece is played on the piano by David near the beginning of the movie and is used throughout the score to underscore Louise's obsession with David.

 Release

 The film was entered into the 1947 Cannes Film Festival.